Brooke Danielsson, Ph.D.

-Founder of EPIC and Ph.D. student in Biomedical Engineering at VCU.
-Brooke’s Ph.D. research focuses on the mechanics of the eukaryotic nucleus.
+Brooke received her Ph.D. in Biomedical Engineering from Virginia Commonwealth University in 2022.
+She is currently a Postdoctoral Scientist at Yale University School of Medicine in the department of Cell Biology.
 Brooke, a dyslexic herself, started EPIC in 2018 with the goal to bring more dyslexic students into STEM.
 For fun, she enjoys trying new restaurants with her husband and playing with her new baby boy and two puppies!

 Social Media Manager